 The Town's O&M program is effective because of regular annual inspections at majority of the sites where these systems are installed.
 Town staff plans to inspect a majority of the installed treatment systems again in the next reporting period to maintain point of contacts with the maintenance managers at these properties.
+Common maintenance concerns and potential new projects are discussed at the Town's monthly internal NPDES meetings.

-(4) During the reporting year, did your agency:

-' ' , - 3 - 11- 3, 1, 13- 1, • Inspect all newly installed stormwater treatment systems and HM controls within 45 days of installation? Х Yes No Not applicable.
-No new facilities were installed. • Inspect at least 20 percent of the total number of installed stormwater treatment systems or HM controls? Х Yes No Not applicable.
-No treatment measures • Inspect at least 20 percent of the total number of installed vault-based systems? Х Yes No Not applicable.
+(4) During the reporting year, did your agency: Inspect all newly installed stormwater treatment systems and HM controls within 45 days of installation?
+Yes No X Not applicable.
+No new facilities were installed. • Inspect at least 20 percent of the total number of installed stormwater treatment systems or HM controls?
+3 Х Yes No Not applicable.
+No treatment measures Inspect at least 20 percent of the total number of installed vault-based systems? Х Yes No Not applicable.
 No vault systems.

-If you answered "No" to any of the questions above, please explain:
+If you answered "No" to any of the questions above, please explain: NA - • -